 - Write It Down

 Channel your anger creatively by penning down your thoughts, making a mind map, or an art piece.
 Writing down your thoughts when angry can help you step back from the situation and rationalize your thoughts.
-When you write your thoughts down, you are able to not only grasp and analyze the situation with more clarity but it also empowers you to feel like the narrator of your story which is crucial when learning how to calm anger.
+When you write your thoughts down, you cannot only grasp and analyze the situation with more clarity but it also empowers you to feel like the narrator of your story which is crucial when learning how to calm anger.
 This helps in regaining control and lessens that feeling of powerlessness.

 - Get Some Fresh Air